Multiple Indexing and Range Indexing

 }

-The boost in speed compared to the original version is because the single call to the normal log density in the sampling statement will be much more memory efficient than the original version.
+The boost in speed compared to the original version is because the single call to the normal log density in the distribution statement will be much more memory efficient than the original version.

 Multiple indexing